CarolWen39/Predict-House-prices-in-major-California-counties/README.md

 # Predict-House-prices-in-major-California-counties

 The project aims to provide predictions a fair estimate of how much houses are worth based on the surrounding enviroment conditions.
+The features we used are shown below.
 1) Gas well
 2) Oil well
 3) Water (PH and Conductance)